313: Earth vs. the Spider

 “See that I have plenty of slack—no telling how much I’ll need.”
 Everyone needs slack.

 A reference to the parody religion the Church of the SubGenius and its “founder,” J.R.
 “Bob” Dobbs.
 According to its mythology, Dobbs was a well-coiffed, pipe-smoking salesman who saw a vision of God (an angry alien) in a television in 1953.
 In actuality, the “church” was founded in 1979 in Dallas, Texas, and took on a life of its own over the next couple of decades, thanks in large part to the rise of the Internet.
 According to Bob, what we all need is “Slack,” a loosely defined term that promises a life of ease and leisure.

 It’s Bio Teacher on the go, wearing his Farah action slacks.

 Farah slacks were a line of wrinkle-free bell-bottom trousers that became very popular in the late 1970s.
 They were prominently displayed in the opening sequence of the 1977 film Saturday Night Fever.
-“Action Slacks” is a brand name used by Levi’s for their men’s casual slacks, which were sold as recently as 2011.
+“Action Slacks” is a brand name used by Levi’s for their men’s casual polyester slacks, which were discontinued in 2011.

 C’mon, Eb.
 Okay, Mr. Douglas.

-A reference to the TV sitcom Green Acres, which ran from 1965 to 1971 on CBS.
-It starred Eddie Albert (1906-2005) and Eva Gabor (1919-1995) as Oliver and Lisa Douglas, former New York socialites trying to adapt to life on a broken-down farm near the rural town of Hooterville.
+The TV sitcom Green Acres, which ran from 1965 to 1971 on CBS, starred Eddie Albert (1906-2005) and Eva Gabor (1919-1995) as Oliver and Lisa Douglas, former New York socialites trying to adapt to life on a broken-down farm near the rural town of Hooterville.
 Eb Dawson, a dimwitted farmhand who called Mr. Douglas “Dad,” was originally a recurring character played by Tom Lester; audience popularity made him a regular.